spautz/limited-cache/README.md

 };
 ```

-Typescript generics, if you want to define types for items in the cache:
+Typescript generics, if you want to define a type for items in the cache:

 ```typescript
 const stringCache = LimitedCache<string>();